ZupIT/beagle-docs/content/en/Resources/Style/WEB.md

 ## Stylizing components through JSON

 Another Beagle Web's possibility is to stylize its components.
-You see on the following topics what can be done directly through JSON:
+Check out the following topics of what can be done directly through JSON:

 ### Position